GoogleCloudPlatform/community/tutorials/ios-chatbot/part-2/index.md

 ```

-In the code snippets above:
+In the code snippet above:

 1. We require the actions-on-google NPM module.
 1. We use the `ask()` method to let the assistant send a result back to the user.